scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

    **Some Caveats:**

-   - Only adding of new files, new directories is allowed while creating extension.
+   - Only adding of new files and new directories is allowed while creating extension.
 If you try to overwrite existing files, it wont be reflected.
    - `*.args.mjs` files: You might want to add content to existing base instance files.
 For example, adding a new page link in the Header component. `create-eth` allows injecting additional content into **certain files** with [`*.args.mjs`](TEMPLATING.md#args-files) files.
-   - Changes to `package.json` won't be copied directly, instead you should manually create/update `package.json` with only things necessary for the extension inside `create-eth/externalExtensions/${extensionName}` directory (the full path hint can be seen while running `yarn create-extension`)
+   - Changes to `package.json` won't be copied directly, instead you should manually create/update `package.json` with only things necessary for the extension inside `create-eth/externalExtensions/${extensionName}` directory.
+Example checkout this [`package.json`](https://github.com/scaffold-eth/create-eth-extensions/blob/subgraph/extension/packages/nextjs/package.json) from `subgraph` extension which adds extra dependencies to frontend.

 > TIP: Next section command should guide you with info when changes to unsupported files are detected or you could inject some content using `*.args.mjs` for the respective file.